Goal for today:

 Use the Blogging Assistant from Squirrly SEO

-You can find it to the right of your Edit Post section of WordPress.. once you’re editing a page or a post.
+You can find it to the right of your Edit Post section of WordPress (when editing a page or a post).
 It’s near the SEO Live Assistant.
-It has buttons for adding images, tweets, etc. One of the buttons is for adding links from your own site.
+It has buttons for adding images, tweets, and more.
+One of the buttons is for adding links from your own site.

 You can click the “not relevant” text.
 It will allow you to insert a keyword.